THE EPEOLATRIST'S DICTIONARY

 THE DEVIL'S DICTIONARY BY AMBROSE BIERCE:

 ' Admiration, n.
-Our polite recognition of another's resemblance to ourselve
+Our polite recognition of another's resemblance to ourselves

 • Positive, adj.
 Mistaken at the top of one's voice.